The Romans - The Bath House

 The public bath house was the place where people went to socialise and do business as well as getting clean.

-The picture, left, shows an artists impression of how a Roman bathhouse may have looked.
+The picture, above, shows an artists impression of how a Roman bathhouse may have looked.

 Note the classical columns and arches, mosaic floor and ceiling.